 “It is real business that motivates me to build my personal referral network,” she shares.
 “I’ve added agents in the KW network with whom I have an established relationship, but also sought out top producers in strategic locations with whom I’d like to do business with in the future.”

-This platform is the result of a process called Labs – a program where Keller Williams invites its 170,000 agents to help build the next generation of software that will power their business.
+This platform is the result of a process called Labs – a program where Keller Williams invites its 180,000-plus associates to help build the next generation of software that will power their business.

 Prior to September 2017, Referrals wasn’t on the company’s radar.
 It unexpectedly surfaced through a series of labs for KWCommand, the agent operating system of the future.
 Agents were struggling to find qualified referrals, were exhausted from shuffling through referral requests on Facebook, and were having difficulty communicating the status of referrals to agents on their teams.
 While this wasn’t an obvious challenge initially, it soon became clear that KW and its agents could design a better experience.
 This was in September.